Which VHF Marine Radio Channels To Use [& When?]

 The sheer number of channels at your disposal may be overwhelming.
 However, as a holder of a GMDSS radio license, I will break everything down for you in a logical order.

-The protocol of operating a VHF radio is strict, and for a good reason.
+The protocol of talking over VHF radio is strict and for a good reason.
 For some people at sea, these channels are the fine line between a life-threatening and fatal situation.

 Familiarize yourself with the most important channels, even if you are not the one primarily responsible for radio operations.